 Can students return to in-person learning during the school year if they start in the cyber program?

 Yes.
 Students can transfer to their home buildings during the school year on specific start dates set by the district: the beginning of each nine week period.
 Families should submit transfer requests in advance in order to provide ample time for scheduling and transitioning.

 Can my child transfer into the program after the school year has started?

 After the school year begins, students can transfer into the cyber program on specified dates: the start of each nine week period.
 Families should submit transfer requests in advance in order to provide ample time for scheduling and transitioning.

 What if after a month, I decide that CV Cyber is not a good fit for my student?
 Can they transfer to in-person learning?

-CV Cyber Academy students have the ability to transfer to in-person instruction after the first 45 days of school with some advanced notice.
+CV Cyber Academy students have the ability to transfer to in-person instruction after the first 45 days of school with advanced notice.
 After that, we ask that children move between cyber and in-person on the specified dates.
 These dates are typically at the end of each grading period.
 Families should submit transfer requests in advance to provide ample time for scheduling and transitioning.